shaharhac/new-mac/README.md

 i often come across some intersting piece of content that i have no time to read and take notes on it at the moment, or i dont get any value from it right away but i know i will someday. im currently in the process of moving between apps. my previous go-to app was [Matter](https://hq.getmatter.com/) and now moving to [Readwise Reader](https://readwise.io/read) (it is now in closed beta, but it will probably be public at the time someone will actually read what i have to say)
+(after i finished writing this i realized both are SAAS apps, but i think it's still worth a mention)

 ### Readwise Reader